slang-i18n/slang/README.md

 ### ➤ Namespaces

-You can split up the localizations into multiple files.
+You can split the translations into multiple files.
 Each file represents a namespace.

 This feature is disabled by default for single-file usage.
 You must enable it.